-The team designs and develops its own adapter block, to connect the Speed Monitor Module (17mm projectile) and Launching Mechanism and replace the securing method for the long barrel.
+The team designs and develops its own adapter block, to connect the Speed Monitor Module (17mm projectile) and Launching Mechanism.

-See "Appendix 1 Drawing of Transfer Block for Speed Monitor Module (17mm projectile)" for the specifications of adapter block parts.
+See "Appendix 1 - Drawing of Adapter Block for Speed Monitor Module (17mm projectile)" for the specifications of an adapter block.
 Its 3D model can be downloaded from the Speed Monitor Module product page on RoboMaster's official website as a reference.

-The reference graph for an adapter block is shown below:
+An adapter block is as shown below:

-[1] Front Protrusion
+[1] Front Protrusion [2]

-[2] Back Protrusion
+Back Protrusion